AnDrOlEiN/tttoe-api/README.md

   ```

 #### `game_update`
-Indicates that the game is full and players can now make moves -- they are not allowed beforehand.
+Indicates that one of players made a move.

 **Payload**: Same as `game_start`